telerik/blazor-docs/knowledge-base/common-maximum-call-stack-exceeded.md

 To resolve the error:

 * Use a Telerik UI for Blazor version, which is [compatible with .NET 8]({%slug system-requirements%}#supported-net-versions).
-* Clear the browser cache.
+* Clear the browser cache and [add a cache buster to the Telerik CSS and JavaScript files]({%slug common-kb-browser-cache-buster%}).

 Clearing the browser cache will reload the `telerik-blazor.js` file and the error should go away.